 Students often seem surprised that most “they” words used in everyday conversation are actually “it” words when typed.
 This happens because the words fall into a grammar category called nouns — specifically, nouns which identify places, ideas or things.

-When we talk these words, “they” comes naturally out of our mouths.
+When we talk using words like “restaurant,” referring to them as “they” comes naturally out of our mouths.
 And that’s totally fine!
 But when we type or write these words, make the mental switch.
 Be sure that “it” flows from your fingertips.

 Here are some words that take “they” when we’re speaking but “it” when we’re writing: restaurant, cafe, bar, union, center, community, organization, museum, foundation, school, university, college, office, agency, fb (as in facebook), FBI, NYPD, Army, Navy, website, blog, committee, band, orchestra, quartet, hotel, building, theater, store, shop, boutique, film, book, DVD, gas station, temple, mosque, church, radio station, newspaper, website, network, department, government, party, park, festival, program, show, city, state, country, nation…

-Well, you’ve survived this discussion — congratulations!
+And that’s it!
+You’ve survived this discussion.
+Congratulations!
 You now possess a writing tool that instantly makes you a classier, more confident writer.